AyrA/GenericTrainer/README.md

 ##Example call

-    GenericTrainer.exe /L:test.exe +##I:402F #B:85B3E=0x10 +S:0=R1
+    GenericTrainer.exe /L:test.exe +##I:402F #B:85B3E=0x10 +S:10=R1

 - This will launch 'test.exe'
 - It will monitor the value of the address of the address of the base address+0x402F as integer. *This is R1*
 - It will write the byte value 16 to the address '85B3E' points to. *This is R2*
-- It will Write the value from R1 to the base address of the process.
+- It will Write the value from R1 to the base address+0x10 of the process.
 This also converts the value from int to short.
 It will cut off excessive bits without rounding or converting. *This is R3*